turingschool/front-end-curriculum/lessons/module-2/intro-xhr-ajax-fetch.md

 ### Step Three:

-Once you successfully have the trivia set in state, see if you can add some code to the `TriviaList.jsx` file that will append the data to the DOM.
+Once you successfully have the trivia set in state, see if you can add some code to the `TriviaList.js` file that will append the data to the DOM.

-_HINT:_ Look how the `trivia` array in state of the `Main` component is being passed down to the child components.
+_HINT:_ Look how the `triviaArray` in state of the `Main` component is being passed down to the child components.

 ### Step Four: